simon-anthony/VodafoneOEM/lib/python/README.md

 (python3-keyring).
 As a result we must call the credentials handler with an external invocation of Python and pass the result back to EMCLI via a wrapper.

-The standlone Python program is identical to the example shown[above](#use).
+The standlone Python program is identical to the example shown [above](#use).

-This file is then called as a subprocess and the output parsed:
+This file `/usr/local/bin/getcreds` is then called as a subprocess and the output parsed:

 ```Python
 def getcreds():